coolbutuseless/rmonocypher/README.md

   - Using [‘Argon2’](https://en.wikipedia.org/wiki/Argon2) for
     password-based key derivation

-# TODO before release

-- Rename `rmonocypher` to `rmonocypher`
-- Convert some docs to vignettes

 ## What’s in the box

 - `cryptfile()` is a connection for reading/writing encrypted data.